-It’s perfect for the holidays, but easy enough to make any day of the year.
+And while it’s perfect for the holidays, it’s easy enough to make any day of the year.
+Let’s dive in.

 The aroma of pumpkin, spices, and chocolate baking in the oven is pure bliss.
-Its scent alone will make you drool.
+The scent alone will make you drool.

-It also contains cinnamon and nutmeg, so trust that it has all the cozy and warming flavors of the fall.
+It also contains cinnamon and nutmeg, so it has all the cozy and warming flavors of the fall.

 Pumpkin Pie Filling vs. Pumpkin Puree

 Pumpkin pie filling and pumpkin puree are not the same!
-This recipe calls for the latter, so be sure to check the label.
+This pumpkin bread recipe calls for the latter, so be sure to check the label.

 Pumpkin puree is 100% pure pumpkin.
 Meanwhile, pumpkin pie filling has other ingredients and flavorings mixed with the pumpkin puree.

-- Use room-temperature eggs – they’ll combine more easily with the rest of the ingredients.
-If you forget to take them out of the fridge in time, just submerge them in hot water for 1-2 minutes, and they’ll warm right up.
+- Use room-temperature eggs.
+They’ll blend more easily with the rest of the ingredients.
+If you forget to take them out of the fridge in time, just submerge them in warm water for a few minutes, and they’ll warm right up.

 - Lightly coat the chocolate chips with flour.
 This will keep them from sinking to the bottom.